back again

 and now she’s awake

-through streaming dark water.
+seeing ahead through the streaming dark water.

-On the other side the wavering image of my father, smiling,
+On the other side, the wavering image of my father, smiling,

-We rejoice in my strength,
+We shared that delight in my strength, that rejoicing,

-finding and releasing, letting go and losing and finding
+finding and releasing, letting go and losing,

-and touching and singing again.
+finding and touching and singing again.

 what i saw this morning at 4:30 am as I was leaving Santa Fe